-19months have passed since I made my first step out of the comfort zone and I don’t regret to having jumped into a pure travel lifestyle.
+20months have passed since I made my first step out of the comfort zone and I don’t regret to having jumped into a pure travel lifestyle.
 I am on the road and traveling through Southeast Asia – the world ahead.
-A few friends who are following online my adventures tent to ask me from time to time about my travel lifestyle and this initiated the idea to make an open interview.
-So, I wanted to sum it all up and I asked my friends and followers on Facebook … (sorry friends, I know, that was a few months ago but I am on the track again)
+A few friends who are following online my adventures tend to ask me from time to time about my travels and this initiated the idea to make an open interview.
+So, I wanted to sum it all up and I asked my friends on Facebook …

 What would be your questions if you interviewed me as a traveler ?